-- Outline your primary objectives and goals.
-The objectives are general outcomes you would like to see such as increasing awareness of an issue.
-Goals are more specific, and include things like distributing 500 flyers (goals help you meet your objective).
-This section should be approximately 250 words. - Activities: How will you meet your objectives and goals?
+- Outline your primary objectives and goals: The objectives are general outcomes you would like to see - such as increasing awareness of an issue.
+Goals are more specific and include things like distributing 500 flyers (goals help you meet your objective).
+This section should be approximately 250 words. - 2) Activities: How will you meet your objectives and goals?
+How will this project take into consideration the limitations due to Covid-19?
 Specify the activities in which you plan to engage, and if applicable, outline the role of your community partner.
-This should be approximately 250 words. - Key Personnel: Who will be working on the project?
+This should be approximately 250 words. - 3) Key Personnel: Who will be working on the project?
 What will be the primary responsibilities of each individual, and how will they support your overall goals and objectives?
 This should be approximately 250 words.

-Timeline: Outline exactly when specific events will happen, and who will execute them.
+4) Timeline: Outline exactly when specific events will happen, and who will execute them.
 This section can often be done in the format of a chart or grid.
 If your timeline does not fit in this space, feel free to upload it as a separate file as part of your application.
 If you are uploading this document separately please save it as "Timeline".

-3.2 Evaluation and Success
+3.3 Evaluation and Success